ronilaukkarinen/md-wysiwyg-editor/README.md

 * Works on mobile and addable to homescreen (simulates an app).
 * Light and dark modes.
 * Option to switch between HTML-to-markdown conversion engines ([Turndown](https://github.com/domchristie/turndown) and [Showdown](https://github.com/showdownjs/showdown)).
 The Turndown engine generally seems to produce better output and is set to default.
 Some plugins for additional markdown syntax (e.g., tables) are included with the engines.
 * Option to switch between markdown-to-HTML conversion engines ([markdown-it](https://github.com/markdown-it/markdown-it) and [Showdown](https://github.com/showdownjs/showdown)).
 The markdown-it engine is set to default.
-Some plugins for additional markdown syntax (e.g., tables) are included with the engines
+Some plugins for additional markdown syntax (e.g., tables) are included with the engines.
 * Optional customization of rich-text appearance via CSS in preferences.
-You can make your markdown files render just like they would on your own website.
+You can use this feature to make your markdown files look/render just like they would on your own website.

 ## Notes